Welcome to 1001 Classic Short Stories & Tales!

 A CONFERENCE OF THE POWERS by RUDYARD KIPLING

-The story (Summary by The Kipling Society) at 1001 Classic Short Stories & Tales “I” tells this story, in which his rooms in London (Kipling lived during this time in rooms in Villiers Street, next to Charing Cross Station) are the setting for a chance meeting of an eminent English writer Eustace Cleever (or ‘Cleaver’ in the footnote to “Slaves of the Lamp — II” in Stalky & Co. ) with three young army officers just arrived on leave in London from service in India and Burma, ‘Tick’ Boileau, Nev...
+The story (Summary by The Kipling Society) at 1001 Classic Short Stories & Tales “I” tells this story, in which his rooms in London (Kipling lived during this time in rooms in Villiers Street, next to Charing Cross Station) are the setting for a chance meeting of an eminent English writer Eustace Cleever (or ‘Cleaver’ in the footnote to “Slaves of the Lamp — II” in Stalky & Co.) with three young army officers just arrived on leave in London from service in India and Burma, ‘Tick’ Boileau, Nevin...

 April 26, 2026